xtrinch/arduino-hall-sensors/README.md

 ## About

-Linear hall with comparator can output analog & digital values.
+Linear hall sensor with comparator LM393 can output analog & digital values.

 ## Components